The course is part of these learning paths

 - Good understanding of Azure administration and management

-This feature is only available in Standard, Premium and Isolated instances.
+This feature is only available in Standard, Premium, and Isolated instances.
 Keep in mind that the cost per hour for the Standard plan is about 25% higher than that of the Basic plan.
-Also note that App Service plan costs are fixed regardless of the number of running instances or number web apps hosted within the plan.
 Azure Cloud Services is another platform Azure Service offering.
-Like Azure App Service, it is designed to support applications that are scalable, reliable and inexpensive.
+Like Azure App Service, it is designed to support applications that are scalable, reliable, and inexpensive.
 The key difference between Azure App Service and Cloud Service is that with the Cloud Service you have more control over the virtual machines hosting your services.
 You can install your own software on Cloud Service VMs and access them remotely.
 Within your Cloud Service, you can deploy web roles and worker roles as needed.
 The Cloud Service will also contain the storage needed for your web app deployment.
 A Cloud Service instance then is essentially a container for your web app deployment.
 Cloud Service plans like App Service plans are available in different tiers that allow you to choose a plan that best suits the demands of your application.

 Within each tier, you'll need to choose the instance size.
 Cost is charged on an hourly basis.
 Generally, the cost is comparable to hosting on an App Service plan except that you have access to the virtual machines.
 You can stop and deallocate the instances running in your Cloud Service plan as well.
 This stops the clock for billing purposes.
 At the very least, non-production resources in your Cloud Services could be deallocated during non-working hours.
 Another way to reduce Cloud Service costs is to delete staging slots when no longer needed.
 Staging slots provide an easy method to systematically deploy a newer version of a web application.
 With two staging slots, one production and one development, you can quickly swap the slots, moving your development web app to production.
 It's important to note that every slot, whether it's production, development or anything else resides on its own instance and incurs hourly charges.